rubitubi/rubitubi/README.md

 - 👋 Hi, I’m @rubitubi
 - 👀 I’m interested in volleyball
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning spanish
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me (dont)
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: big back (love food)

 <!---
 rubitubi/rubitubi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.